zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

          7. Final fix, 1 minute in 100% ethanol or even for short-term storage prior to LCM
          8. Air dry sample 1-2 in drying chamber with desiccant or fume hood
             1. Proceed to LCM now.

+#### LCM Notes, Day 2 (9/6/24, tissue sectioned 9/5/24)

+1. Sectioning went better than yesterday.
+I was able to get the brush method to work pretty well for sections at -22ºC.
+I got one slide per frag (B&C), with four sections each.
+There was definitely still a little bit of folding and rollage in some cases during section transfer, but overall I think better than yesterday.

 #### LCM Notes, Day 1 (9/4/24)